-Dora Maar, a name I only heard last year, but it turns out a face I have seen in a number of different forms, has a show of her work at the Tate Modern.
+Dora Maar, a name I only heard last year, but who it turns out has a face that I have seen in a number of different forms, has a show of her work at the Tate Modern.
 She was annoyingly talented both as a photographer (for which she is arguably more famous) and as an artist.
-In addition to this you will have seen her head mangled in various ways, countless times as she was a repeated muse (and lover) of Picasso.
+In addition to this, you will have seen her head mangled in various ways countless times as she was a repeated muse (and lover) of Picasso.
 Several of those paintings are in the show, as are her paintings of him.

 She did both fashion, portrait and art photography.
-The last of these was the most engaging and she produced a number of striking images, like for example the hand reaching out of the shell (above left) with that two tone ominous sky.
-There our some others that really appealed to me, a knight on a chessboard with an equestrian statue in the background. and one of her face double reflected as though viewed through broken glass.
+The last of these was the most engaging and she produced a number of striking images, like the hand reaching out of the shell (above left) with the two-toned ominous sky.
+There were some others that really appealed to me: a knight on a chessboard with an equestrian statue in the background and one of her face doubly reflected as though viewed through broken glass.
 She photographed herself a number of times and there was a fine wall showing these in various different sizes.
-She has a strong face.
+She had a strong face.

 The photographs are good, and if you are a fan of photography then I highly recommend them.
-For me however of much more interest are her drawings and paintings.
-She turned the table on her erstwhile paramore rendering him in much the way he rendered her, dissected and disjointed (above left).
+However, for me her drawings and paintings are much more interesting.
+She turned the table on her erstwhile paramour rendering him in much the way he rendered her, dissected and disjointed (above left).
 He looks like a camp clown.
 I like the box on the left cheek like some invading coffee cup.

-One painting that really struck me (above right).
-It is, I assume a portrait of a woman.
-I like the straight lines of alternating blue and gold, that descend into the shadow, of the strange face/platform.
+One painting really struck me (above right).
+It is, I assume, a portrait of a woman.
+I like the straight lines of alternating blue and gold that descend into the shadow of the strange face/platform.
 I also like the way the cone contrasts with the wavy hair.
 I found this fairly captivating and spent some time in front of it.

-The exhibition then shows Maar's journey from the cubist and abstract (above right) to a more realist and social observing style (above left) and shown excellently by this striking double portrait of two woman.
-I like the two tone red.
-It can be very effective having an almost constant backdrop colour, Of course it is in fact not all one colour.
+The exhibition then shows Maar's journey from the cubist and abstract (above right) to a more realist and social, observing style (above left), shown excellently by this striking double portrait of two women.
+I like the two-tone red.
+It can be very effective having an almost constant backdrop colour.
+Of course, it is in fact not all one colour.
 The red bisects along the middle changing tones from dark to light.
 It is a scheme I have seen a number of people deploy and I may give it a try.
-This painting is also deceptively simple but it is a piece of gentle contrasts.
+This painting is also deceptively simple, but it is a piece of gentle contrasts.

 There are a number of paintings like this, some more figurative, some more abstract.
 Some of them work very well, some of them are not very interesting, but some of them have a very dynamic quality that makes them interesting.

-In the final room there was a large rectangular screen on which was projected, changing every few seconds, large mainly monochromatic abstract pieces.
-They are quite effective displayed in this way but facing them was this display above.
-It is a combination of again simple seeming ink paintings and very yonic photographs.
-Messages hidden withing the blurs.
-I have been wittering pretentiously haven't I, but this particular display very much appealed to me.
-I have always been drawn to Korean/Japanese and Chinese ink paintings and some these had that same aesthetic.
+In the final room there was a large rectangular screen on which was projected, changing every few seconds, large and mainly monochromatic abstract pieces.
+They are quite effective displayed in this way, but facing them was this display above.
+Again, it is a combination of simple-seeming ink paintings and very yonic photographs.
+Messages are hidden within the blurs.
+I have been wittteringly pretensious , but this particular display very much appealed to me.
+I have always been drawn to Korean/Japanese and Chinese ink paintings, and some of these had the same aesthetic.
 It was also a very good move mounting them on a black wall.

-This post has probably obscured more than it has revealed but Maar's body of work is a very interesting one, and one worth seeing.
+This post has probably obscured more than it has revealed, but Maar's body of work is a very interesting one and is worth seeing.

 I am an artist with a specialism in landscapes and still life.
 My contact details are here.